 Diamond League refers to the NSFA Girls Youth Division 1 competitions from Under 12 to Under 18.
 Clubs are required to apply for a Diamond League licence, and this enables clubs to will field Diamond League teams across the following age groups:

 In an association first, Turramurra United, along with Kissing Point Football Club, put our competitive nature aside and worked together to have a joint venture in the Diamond League in 2020.
-This has been successful, and the collaboration will continue, bigger and better in 2021.
+This has been successful, and the collaboration will continue, bigger and better this season.

 All clubs / teams competing in Diamond League must meet the following criteria: